 These lesson plans together form a National Curriculum unit of work for pupils at Key Stage 3 (ages 11-14), using stoolball to support key concepts of competence, performance, creativity and healthy active lifestyles.

-Stoolball England offers free coaching in schools whenever we can get funding to do it.
+Stoolball England offers coaching in schools.
 We are always looking for volunteers or companies to help us coach more schools.

 Stoolball academies are summer holiday activities for children aged 10 and over, where they are taught batting, bowling and fielding by qualified stoolball coaches.